Aircraft catches fire after landing in Denver, sending passengers onto wing as smoke engulfs plane

-DENVER — (AP) — A fire on an American Airlines plane after it diverted mid-flight and landed at Denver International Airport sent fleeing passengers to a wing amid billowing clouds of smoke.
+DENVER — (AP) — A fire on an American Airlines plane after it diverted mid-flight and landed at Denver International Airport sent passengers fleeing onto a wing in a fraught evacuation amid billowing clouds of smoke.
 Airport officials said 12 people were taken to hospitals with minor injuries.

-The country has seen a recent spate of aviation disasters and close calls stoking fears about air travel, though flying remains a very safe mode of transport.
-Recent on-the-ground incidents have included a plane that crashed and flipped over upon landing in Toronto and a Japan Airlines plane that clipped a parked Delta plane while it was taxiing at the Seattle airport.
+The country has seen a recent spate of aviation disasters and close calls stoking fears about air travel, though flying remains a safe way to travel.
+Recent on-the-ground accidents included a plane that crashed and flipped over upon landing in Toronto and a Japan Airlines plane that clipped a parked Delta plane while it was taxiing at the Seattle airport.

-In this latest incident, Flight 1006 was headed from the Colorado Springs Airport to Dallas Fort Worth on Thursday, but diverted to Denver and landed safely around 5:15 p.m. after the crew reported engine vibrations, the Federal Aviation Administration said in a statement.
-While taxiing to the gate, an engine on the Boeing 737-800 caught fire, the FAA added.
+On Thursday, Flight 1006 was headed from the Colorado Springs to Dallas Fort Worth but diverted to Denver after the crew reported engine vibrations and landed safely around 5:15 p.m., the Federal Aviation Administration said in a statement.
+An engine on the Boeing 737-800 caught fire as it taxied to the gate, the FAA added.

-Photos and videos posted by news outlets showed passengers standing on a plane’s wing as smoke surrounded the aircraft.
-The FAA said passengers exited using the slides.
+Photos and videos posted by news outlets showed passengers exiting the plane onto its left wing, as an engine beneath the right wing burned and black smoke surrounded the aircraft.
+They lined up and got to the ground using slides and ladders brought over by groundcrews, according to the FAA, videos and passenger interviews.

 American said in a statement that the flight experienced an engine-related issue after taxiing to the gate.
 There was no immediate clarification on exactly when the plane caught fire.